k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 # 1. Project Definition
 ## 1.1.
 Project Overview

 In this project I analyze the customer behavior in the Starbucks rewards mobile app.[^ft1] After signing up for the app, customers receive promotions every few days.
-The task is to identify what customers are influenced by promotional offers the most and what types of offers to send them in order to maximize the revenue.
+The task is to identify which customers are influenced by promotional offers the most and what types of offers to send them in order to maximize the revenue.

 There are three types of promotions:
   * discount
   * bogo (buy one, get one free)
-  * informational - product advertisiment without any price off
+  * informational - product advertisement without any price off

 Each offer is valid for certain number of days before it expires.
-Discounts and bogos have also different difficulty level, depending on how much the customer needs to spend in order to earn the promotion.
+Discounts and bogos have also different difficulty level, depending on how much the customer has to spend in order to earn the promotion.
 Promotions are distributed via different multiple channels (social, web, email, mobile).

 All transactions made through the app are tracked automatically.
 The app also records information about which offers have been sent, which have been viewed and which have been completed and when these three events happened.